Ubax/a11y-kata/README.md

 This repository contains a kata designed to provide a basic understanding of accessibility.
 The exercises are divided into four parts:

 - [Part 1 - Introduction](./1-introduction/README.md): A short presentation introducing the topic of accessibility.
-- [Part 2 - Tools](./2-tools/README.md): Exercises to help you become familiar with the tools used by people with disabilities.
+- [Part 2 - Tools & Testing](./2-tools-and-testing/README.md): Exercises to help you become familiar with: testing tools and supporting assistive technologies.
-- [Part 3 - Testing](./3-testing/README.md): Exercises focused on accessibility testing.
-- [Part 4 - Pitfalls](./4-pitfalls/README.md): Exercises highlighting common accessibility pitfalls.
+- [Part 3 - Pitfalls](./3-pitfalls/README.md): Exercises highlighting common accessibility pitfalls.

 ## How to Use This Repository